Intel’s Arrow Lake-S CPUs and Z890 Motherboards

 -

-- While the clock speeds should be higher on desktop chips due to higher TDPs, don’t expect them to match the top AMD Ryzen 8000G APUs.
+Performance Expectations: - While the clock speeds should be higher on desktop chips due to higher TDPs, don’t expect them to match the top AMD Ryzen 8000G APUs.

 - The Ryzen APUs already offer competitive and sometimes even faster performance than the Meteor Lake top dies with 8 Xe-cores.